open-music-games/.github/profile/README.md

-## Open Music Games
+## Welcome!
 This is the official GitHub Organization of Open Music Games.org - the central hub of open music games!
 Started in 2022!
 We communicate the whole ecosytem around UltraStar Deluxe Games, Vocaluxe and Performous.
+Our main goal is to strenghten the co-working between the projects and enable the devs to bring up complete games.
 <!--

 **Here are some ideas to get you started:**